Joao4569/random-trivia/README.md

 - __Custom Questions__

-  - I would also suggest in future to give the user the functionality to be able to create their own quiz.
+  - I would also suggest in future to give the user the functionality to be able to create their own quiz, by providing a field to input their own questions and answers.

 ## Testing